seng438-winter-2023/seng438-a5-Racheld3/seng438-a5-team_number.md

 | Isaiah Lemieux            |

 # Introduction
-In a much similar fashion to the previous assignments in this course, we were given another opportunity to put into practice: the knowledge we have been acquiring throughout our lectures.
-We were expected to install and use a reliability growth assessment tool we chose the Covariate Software Failure and Reliability Assessment Tool (C-SFRAT).
+In this last assignment of SENG 438, we were once again given the opportunity to put into practice the remainder of the knowledge we have been acquiring throughout our lectures, in a hands-on approach.
+The focus of this assignment was to utilize different reliability assessment tools to analyze integration test data.
+We were expected to install one of the two options of reliability growth assessment tools and we chose the Covariate Software Failure and Reliability Assessment Tool (C-SFRAT).
 This is an open source application which applies covariate software reliability models.
+We used this tool for the first part of this assignment and we then used the Excel Worksheet and Macro: RDC-11, for the second part.

 # Assessment Using Reliability Growth Testing
 Result of model comparison (selecting top two models)